gavanduffy/Hatt/README.md

 ## Features

-- Parallel searching on many websites, all at the same time
-- Custom website lists to search on
-- Search on websites which require an account
+- Curated directory of direct-download and streaming sources grouped by category
-- Quickly filter results with a double search and different sorting methods
+- Instant search and filtering with per-category toggles
-- Big and ever growing list of supported websites
-- Multiple languages support
-- Clean and intuitive interface
-- Dark mode
-- Almost no js rendering, mostly static parsing for high performances
+- Local favourites so you can pin the websites you return to the most
+- Optional filters to hide login-only or adult websites
+- Responsive design with automatic light/dark themes
+- Installable PWA that works offline on mobile browsers
+- Ready-to-deploy static build for Vercel or any Next.js-compatible host

 ## Installation